-How to Roast Coffee in an air popper
+How to Roast Coffee in an Air Popper (my favorite)

 The final method uses an air popper.
 If you are going to try this, you may want to pick up an inexpensive popper dedicated to coffee roasting as it will smell like coffee after doing this.
 Personally I am not into coffee flavored popcorn.
 CoffeeGeek also point out that using an appliance for something other than its intended use can void the warranty.